searchmenu mobile

 February 2, 2023

-Are you a little intimidated by orchids thinking they are too exotic and complex to care for?
+Are you a little intimidated by orchids, thinking they are too exotic and complex to care for?
 Fear not!
-Most orchids can be grown successfully in your home, providing blooms year after year with just a little attention to their growing environment.
+Most orchids can be grown successfully in your home, providing beautiful blooms year after year with just a little attention to their growing environment.

 An orchid’s leaf colour is a good indication of how your plant is adapting to light conditions.